 Why Hire a DUI Attorney in Las Vegas?

-Nevada's DUI laws are complex.
+Nevada's DUI laws are complex, and they've only gotten more consequential with the 2026 sentencing changes.
 Skilled legal representation can help navigate the process, identify defenses, and negotiate penalties.
-At Gallo Criminal Defense Las Vegas, we offer:
+At Gallo Criminal Defense Las Vegas, we offer comprehensive case evaluation, court representation, and assistance with license reinstatement and record sealing.

 Long-Term Consequences of a Felony DUI